tendermint/tendermint/docs/spec/abci/abci.md

 Some methods (`CheckTx, BeginBlock, DeliverTx, EndBlock`) include an `Events` field in their `Response*`.
-Each event contains a type and a list of lists containing key-value pairs denoting something about what happened during the method's execution.
+Each event contains a type and a list of attributes, which are key-value pairs denoting something about what happened during the method's execution.

 Events can be used to index transactions and blocks according to what happened